keksnicoh/ReaderT-OpenProduct-Environment/README.md

 This is a playground repository.

-- Typelevel computation are based on [S. Maguire - Thinking with Types][1]
+- Typelevel computations are based on [S. Maguire - Thinking with Types][1]
 - [Embedded ReaderT Pattern][2]
 - Example Project using embedded ReaderT: [toroise-service][3]